 Enamel is the hard, outermost layer of your teeth, and it can be damaged by acidic foods and drinks, plaque, and poor oral hygiene.
 When enamel is damaged, it starts to break down and reveal the underlying layer of your teeth, which is typically a yellowish color.
 Sometimes, white spots can also make your teeth more sensitive to temperature changes and increase your risk of cavities.
 White spots on teeth can also be caused by certain medical conditions, such as dehydration or an eating disorder.

 How to Get Rid of White Spots on Teeth

 There are several ways to treat white spots on teeth.
 One option is to use a whitening toothpaste or mouthwash.
 These products can help to remove surface stains and brighten your teeth.
 If the white spots are more severe, you may need to see a dentist for professional whitening treatments.
 In some cases, veneers or bonding may cover up the affected teeth.
 With proper care, you can minimize the appearance of white spots on your teeth and keep your smile looking its best.

 If you are concerned about the appearance of white spots on your teeth, talk to our dentist.
 They can help you determine the cause of the spots and recommend the best treatment option.

-About Us • Dentist Grants Pass We want your visit to the Center for Esthetic Dentistry to be a 5-star experience!
+About Us • Dentist Grants Pass, OR • The Center for Esthetic Dentistry We want your visit to the Center for Esthetic Dentistry to be a 5-star experience!
 Call our professionals today to schedule an appointment!
-Our team is here to serve you.
-The Center for Esthetic Dentistry, 1035 Northeast 6th St., Grants Pass, OR 97526 + 541-507-0999 + drhuddleston.com + 6/4/2023 + Key Phrases: dentist Grants Pass OR +
+The Center for Esthetic Dentistry, 1035 Northeast 6th St., Grants Pass, OR 97526 / 541-507-0999 / drhuddleston.com / 2/22/2024 / Associated Words: dentist Grants Pass OR /